RNTR/RenterApp/README.md

  - Start the server.
  - Run tests from the test directory.

-If any of the above fail, travis will report on what went wrong on the Github pull request page.
+If any of the above fail, Travis will report on what went wrong on the Github pull request page.
-If all of the above are successful, travis will autodeploy to production when the pull request is merged to DEV-BRANCH
+If all of the above are successful, Travis will autodeploy to production when the pull request is merged to DEV-BRANCH.

 ## Stack